ferdium/ferdium-recipes/docs/backend_api.md

 # Backend API

-Provides a set of helper functions to integrate the recipe into [Ferdi](https://ferdium.org).
+Provides a set of helper functions to integrate the recipe into [Ferdium](https://ferdium.org).

-## Ferdi Backend Class Methods
+## Ferdium Backend Class Methods

 * [validateUrl](#validateurl)
 * [overrideUserAgent](#overrideuseragent)